rahulchoudhary1999/ORMFramework/README.md

 }
 }
 ```
-4)Fourth Example will show you how to do retrieval operations.
+4)Fourth Example will show you how to do retrieval operation.

 ```
 import java.text.*;